 1. Personal and sensitive information

-Personal information may range from the sensitive (eg relevant medical history or criminal history) to the everyday (eg address and phone number).
+Personal information is any information about you.
+It may range from the sensitive (eg relevant medical history or criminal history) to the everyday (eg address and phone number).
 We may collect the opinions of others about your work experience and qualifications, aptitude test results, behavioural test results and other information in connection with your possible work placements.

 2. Information flow